 If you don’t meet the criteria to access your super on grounds of severe financial hardship:

-- you may still be able to apply on compassionate grounds.
-Applications on compassionate grounds are made via the ATO.
-Read our guide to learn more about applying on compassionate grounds and accessing your super early.
+- You may still be able to apply on compassionate grounds.
+Applications due to compassionate grounds are made via the ATO.
+You can learn more at applying on compassionate grounds and accessing your super early.

 - the National Debt Helpline may be able to help with free financial counselling.
 Call 1800 007 007 (Monday to Friday, 9.30am–4.30pm), or visit ndh.org.au